Basementsaver Emergency Backup Sump Pumps By Aquamedic

 Choose Your Optimum WP-Series Pump Model

-Choose Your Optimum HP-Series Pump Model
+Choose Your Optimum HP or HPA Backup Pump Model

 • In some cases, a battery powered backup pump is your only reasonable option.
 A Basementsaver BP-Series system can provide excellent service.
 However, there is a small amount of battery maintenance to consider, and if electrical power is lost for an extended period (typically over 48 hours depending upon conditions) it is possible to fully drain the battery and lose your protection.
 Even with regular maintenance, occasional battery replacement will also be necessary (typically every 3-5 years).